ferrarijh/webflux-react-websocket-chat/README.md

 </div>

 ## How to run
-Assuming docker is installed and running,
+Assuming docker, node and jdk11 is installed,

 1. Clone repository.
 2. Execute `build.sh` which builds all sub projects. (requires jdk11)